A quick tour of the Self Assessment screen in FreeAgent, and how to enter data there.

 For example, here are two snapshots of what a self-employed individual would see.

-You'll find this to the right of the Overview tab.
+You'll find this tab at the very bottom of the submenu.

 It gives you a detailed breakdown of how your income is added up and your tax worked out.